5l1v3r1/WhatsSpy-Public-wiki/updates.markdown

 **Update 1.3.4/5** : WhatsApi core update, serious tracker improvements in accuracy, this update is a must.
 Same rules apply as `1.3.0`.

+* Make sure you PHP can read/write in `api/whatsapp/src/wadata/`

 ## Need help?

 In case you have any trouble upgrading your version, you can create an issue on this Gitlab server (first create account and login).